Making citing sources and creating a bibliography/reference list easy

 Download the bit-version of Write-N-Cite that matches the bit-version of your Word; even a 64-bit computer usually requires a 32-bit version.
 You can find the bit-version of your Word in Word in the tab File > Help.

 After installing Write-N-Cite the tab for RefWorks should appear in Word.
 If the RefWorks tab does not appear in Word go to File > Options > Add-ins.
 Open COM add-ins and select Write-N-Cite 4, and confirm with OK.
 If the RefWorks tab still does not appear please contact Noor Breuning or Olga Marx.
-The RefWorks plug-in does not work with Word 2016 on Mac, an alternative for this configuration is New RefWorks (see below) or Mendeley.

 - Activate the Word plug-in